2022 Donation RecipientCowichan Valley Youth Services

-The Purica Foundation fundraising committee is excited to announce that the recipient of its donation this year will be the Cowichan Valley Youth Services.
+The Purica Foundation is proud to announce that with the generous support of our community, we were able to raise an astounding $150,000 for the Cowichan Valley Youth Services.

 The Purica Foundation, a fund held with the Victoria Foundation, designed to generate charitable donations, fundraising initiatives, and promotional support for key community initiatives.
 The Purica Foundation Committee share an unwavering commitment to help others to reach their full potential and to work as a team to create positive long-lasting change in our Cowichan Communities.